-The energy costs for powering public school campuses is the second-highest cost for school districts in Minnesota, after human resources.
-The use of on-site solar to reduce energy costs would save district budgets—and potentially local property taxpayers—hundreds of thousands of dollars a year, but a few significant barriers prevent more widespread adoption of solar on schools, including upfront cost and the challenge of monetizing the Investment Tax Credit.
+The energy costs for powering public school campuses is the second-highest cost for school districts in Minnesota, after payroll.
+The use of on-site solar to reduce energy costs will save districts—and local property taxpayers—hundreds of thousands of dollars a year.

-The school receiving the grant must also demonstrate to the Department of Commerce, which will administer the program, that the solar installation will be used as part of the educational curriculum.
-This requirement will provide an excellent STEM learning opportunity, invigorate student interest in solar, and demonstrate to parents and the community the power of solar energy.
+These requirements will provide excellent STEM learning opportunities, invigorate student interest in renewables, and demonstrate to parents and the community the power of solar energy.

 Xcel filed its plan for its Solar*Rewards for Schools program on October 1st, 2021.
 MnSEIA and other stakeholders found that the initial proposed rates did not adequately compensate schools for the energy and renewable energy credits (RECs), and did not compare favorably to the existing PV Demand Credit Rider, which has helped many schools in Xcel territory to go solar.
 We advocated for a more fair rate that the legislature envisioned.